imMadsen/netvar/README.md

 #### Does it have to run in a thread

-Yes, due to us wanting to gurantee the variable it does have to run in a thread.
+Yes, due to us wanting to gurantee the variable it does have to run in a thread, though ONLY on the client.

 #### Isn't it dangerous to sync client and server variables